AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/style-system.md

     * Tagged items
     * Query results.

-   Full configuration details can be found in the [List Component README.](https://github.com/Adobe-Marketing-Cloud/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/list/v2/list)
+   Full configuration details can be found in the [List Documentation](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/list.html).

 9. Apply the **Up Next** style to the list component: